majorsilence/AspMvc5Mono/Readme.md

 This is an example project to start developing asp mvc 5 sites using mono 3.2.8 and ubuntu 14.04 or newer.

 I highly recommend using the latest version of mono from http://www.mono-project.com/download/#download-lin.
+I also highly recommend using the latest version of monodevelop from the mono ci server, see http://www.mono-project.com/docs/getting-started/install/linux/ci-packages/.

 Required steps to use this example.